achall36/RoxvilleRooster.github.io/swade-rules-summary.md

 3. Determine participants in the chase and how they are grouped into units that will take part in the chase independently.
 4. Determine the position of the participants at the start of the chase.
 Place the participants on the chase cards.
 5. At the start of the round, deal _action_ cards to each participant to determine the order in which the participants can act.
-The characters on each _chase card_ can act in whatever order as their action card comes up (e.g., when multiple character comprrse 1 chase participant).
+The characters on each _chase card_ can act in whatever order as their action card comes up (e.g., when multiple character comprise 1 chase participant).
-Note: Characters perforing a boarding action that are in or on an enemy vehicle get their own _action card_ (as a group).
+Note: Characters performing a boarding action that are in or on an enemy vehicle get their own _action card_ (as a group).
 6. State character actions(s) and then resolve the action(s).

-#### Determining chase partipants
+#### Determining chase participants

 Everyone in/on the same vehicle (or large mount), for example, is part of a group that comprise a single chase participant.
-In a foot chase, each PC typically acts independently (i.e., each PC is a particpiant) because they move independently.
+In a foot chase, each PC typically acts independently (i.e., each PC is a participant) because they move independently.
-A group of Extras (e.g., a pack of goblins) can be broken up into one or more groups (each grouop being a participant) as the GM decides.
+A group of Extras (e.g., a pack of goblins) can be broken up into one or more groups (each group being a participant) as the GM decides.

 The GM decides who’s allowed to participate in a chase.
 For example, a kid on a bike might be able to chase bandits in a car if the streets are very congested, but the kid is left behind after a round on the open road.

 #### Determining the initial position of the participants

 The rear-most participant is at the back of the chase, on the far left card (i.e., chase card 1).
 All other participants are placed to the right of the rear-most participant as fits the circumstances.
 The GM determines the position of the participants.
 The GM adds more chase cards to the left or the right of a participant. <!-- How does this work in practice? -->